Convert ODT to LOG

 Q: What happens to images and tables?

-Q: What encoding is used?
+Q: What encoding is used for the output?

 Q: Can I process LOG files with command-line tools?